 4. Rid yourself of temptations.
 Do you have an ice cream maker, deep fryer, or bread machine stashed somewhere?
 Somewhere, someone who isn’t trying to lose weight and get healthy could use it.
 You don’t need it anymore.
-Especially with such amazing, healthy alternatives like Nutrisystem’s Chocolate Brownie Sundae or the Leaf’s recipe for Air Fried Mozzarella Sticks.
+Especially with such amazing alternatives like Nutrisystem’s Chocolate Brownie Sundae or The Leaf’s recipe for Air Fryer Mozzarella Sticks.

 5. Give everything a “toss by” date.
 If you have a hard time giving anything up, pack it in a box and mark a date three months, six months, or a year away.
 When it comes due, if you haven’t opened the box to take something out, dispose of it.

 6. Drowning in paper?
 Buy a cork board or a roll of cork that you can cut to fit.
 Stick all the papers that are piling up on counters and other flat surfaces to the board.
 Once a week, clean off anything that’s out of date.